eBay/accessibility-ruleset-runner/examples/python/README.md

 #### Custom Ruleset

-To invoke the custom ruleset runner, use the following command:
+Assuming you are in the proper directory (examples/python), the following command is used to run the <a href="rulesets#custom-ruleset">Custom Ruleset</a>:

 ```sh
 python custom.ruleset.runner.py